Dr. Susan Poser

 Ms. Eads has a distinguished and varied career.
-Ms. Eads began her career in the deans office at New College, managing the University Without Walls and Off-Campus Education programs.
+She began her career in the dean's office at Hofstra's New College, managing the University Without Walls and Off-Campus Education programs.
 In 1999, Ms. Eads became Associate Dean for MBA/EMBA Recruitment in Enrollment Services, and in 2002, she became Dean of Undergraduate Admission Operations.
-In 2006, Ms. Eads assumed overall responsibility for undergraduate recruitment and enrollment management when she became Dean of Admission and Financial Aid.
+In 2006, she assumed overall responsibility for undergraduate recruitment and enrollment management when she became Dean of Admission and Financial Aid.

-Ms. Eads has a Bachelor of Arts in Social Science from Hofstra University, a Master of Arts in Counseling and an MSED in Educational Administration from Columbia University Teachers College.
+Ms. Eads earned a Bachelor of Arts in Social Science from Hofstra University, a Master of Arts in Counseling and an MSEd in Educational Administration from Columbia University Teachers College.

 Dolores Fredrich, Esq.

 Ms. Fredrich is a senior administrator and previously served as general counsel.
 Ms. Fredrich graduated first in her class from Hofstra Law School, where she was Managing Editor of the Hofstra Law Review and recipient of the Most Distinguished Academic Record Award.
 She received her B.A., cum laude, from the State University of New York at Stony Brook.
 Ms. Fredrich practiced law as a commercial litigation partner at Farrell Fritz for 20 years, where she represented individuals, businesses and local government in a range of matters.
 She also served as Law Clerk to the Honorable George C. Pratt, U.S. District Court for the Eastern District of New York and the U.S. Court of Appeals for the Second Circuit.